freechipsproject/chisel-lang-governance/constitution.md

 It includes support for the “Chisel stack”, including but not limited to FIRRTL, Testers, Chisel Utilities, documentation, and administrative work.

 ## Members
-The Chisel self-governance consists of five types of members: **TAC members**, **administrators**, **reviewers**, **developers**, and **volunteers**.
+The Chisel self-governance consists of five types of members:
+**Technical Advisory Committee members**, **administrators**, **reviewers**, **developers**, and **volunteers**.

-### Technical Advisor Committee (TAC)
+### Technical Advisory Committee
 The role of Technical Advisory Committee (TAC) is to represent the interests of the projects and members of the Chisel Working Group.
 This includes, but is not limited to, facilitating communication and collaboration between members, as well as interfacing with CHIPS Alliance on behalf of the Chisel community.
 Additionally, the TAC is responsible for upholding the policies outlined in this document.

-The TAC is made up of members of the community as well as one member appointed by the CHIPS Alliance Board.
-The TAC and its members are responsible for setting high level goals and interfacing with the CHIPS Alliance Board and other CHIPS Alliance working groups.

-Other responsibilities include: admit (and if necessary expel) project, organize community meetings/conferences, resolve disputes between project allocate funds, clarify procedures for each membership type, and publicize Chisel projects.
+Other responsibilities include: admitting (and if necessary expelling) projects, organizing community meetings/conferences, resolving disputes between projects, allocating funds, clarifying procedures for each membership type, and publicizing the Chisel community.

 Projects are admitted (or expelled) by a 2/3 vote of the TAC.
 A list of current projects is maintained in a document in this repository.

+The TAC is made up of members of the community as well as one member appointed by the CHIPS Alliance Board.
 The members are listed by name and Github username in a document within this repository.
 Membership change is reflected by pull requests against the membership list document.
 Members have the power to remove themselves.